-The data bus inversion (DBI) function has been added to DDR4 SDRAM and is supported for x16 configuration only (x8 is not supported).
+Both x8 and x16 options of this device support Data Bus Inversion (DBI) for Write operations, but not Read operations.
 The DBI function shares a common pin with the DM and TDQS functions.
-The DBI function applies to both READ and WRITE operations and cannot be enabled at the same time the DM function is enabled.
+The DBI function cannot be enabled at the same time the DM function is enabled.
 Refer to the TDQS Function Matrix table for valid configurations for all three functions (TDQS/DM/DBI).